 What’s the point in posting a certain style of image, or focusing on a certain selling point if it’s not getting the right amount of engagement?
-This is the reason most Social Media Managers use analytics, because when you manage many accounts you don’t want to waste time posting unengaging content and targeting the wrong types of people.
+This is the reason most Social Media Managers use Instagram analytics, because when you manage many accounts you don’t want to waste time posting un engaging content and targeting the wrong types of people.

-They key to understanding Instagram analytics is that you learn what works and what doesn’t.
-This even includes more in-depth analytics into key features of Instagram such as hashtags, posts, comments, profile insights, bio links and stories.
+They key to understanding Instagram analytics in 2020 is that you learn what works and what doesn’t.

 Analysing each segment of your Instagram will give you the insight needed to make sure what you’re doing is working, and you’re not spending your time focusing on things that don’t work.

 So while this post may be long, it’s going to save you time in the long run and help you to grow your profile much faster than you’re used to.